-The term esports, short for “electronic sports,” refers to organized, competitive video gaming played at a professional level.
-Esports draws in large audiences, and often feature multiplayer human-versus-human competitive games.
-The esports industry includes a host of game genres out of which Multiplayer Online Battle Arena (MOBA) is the largest genre by viewership and includes popular titles such as League of Legends and Dota 2.
+The term esports, short for “electronic sports,” refers to organized, competitive video gaming played professionally.
+Esports draw in large audiences and often feature multiplayer, human-versus-human competitive games.
+The esports industry includes a host of game genres.
+Multiplayer Online Battle Arena (MOBA) games make up the largest genre by viewership, which include popular titles such as League of Legends and Dota 2.

-Global esports industry revenue reached USD 951 million in 2019, up from USD 194 million in 2014—a 37.4% CAGR.
+Global esports industry revenue reached USD 947 million in 2020, up from USD 194 million in 2014 (a 30.2% compound annual growth rate [CAGR]).
 The esports industry encompasses a complex ecosystem that includes game developers, leagues, third-party league organizers, team organizations, and broadcasting platforms.
-Among them, team organizations have seen recent high activity in terms of funding and revenue growth while there have been several up-and-coming disruptors in the broadcasting platforms and leagues and tournaments segments.
+Team organizations have recently seen a flurry of activity in terms of funding and revenue growth, whereas several up-and-coming disruptors have entered the broadcasting, league, and tournaments segments.

 Hours of live streaming content watched jumped 91.8% YoY in Q3 2020.